Bing Ads Editor account management tips

 - Opt into additional match types.

-- Use Advanced search to filter the items displayed in the Manager pane.
+- Use Advanced search to filter the items displayed in the Summary Grid.

 Copy a campaign

 Similar to copying a Word file to modify and save as a new file, you can create a new campaign by copying an existing campaign from one account to another.
-This is a great time saver when you want several similar campaigns.
-Here’s how to do it.
+This is a great time saver when you’re building several similar campaigns.
+Here’s how to do it:

-In the Browser pane, select the account containing the campaign you want to copy.
-In the Manager pane, click the Campaigns tab.
-Find the campaign, right-click, and select Copy.
+In the left hand navigation, select the account containing the campaign you want to copy.
+In the Summary Grid, click the Campaigns tab, then find the campaign, right-click, and select Copy.
 This campaign is now on your clipboard.
-In the Browser pane, select a different account, right-click, and select Paste.
-The entire campaign, including its properties, ad groups, ads and keywords, is now duplicated in a different account and ready for your changes.
+In the left hand navigation, select a different account, right-click and select Paste.
+The entire campaign, including its properties, ad groups, ads and keywords is now duplicated in a different account and ready for your changes.

 Copy campaign functionality

 You can also copy and paste ad groups, ads and keywords from one campaign to another.
 Suppose you want keywords in a new ad group to be the same as keywords in an existing ad group, but with a few changes.
 The Multiple Changes wizard makes this task simple.